Taxing Pension and Annuity Income

 Tax time can be particularly confusing when you have a pension or annuity income.
 According to the Internal Revenue Service, "If you receive retirement benefits in the form of pension or annuity payments from a qualified employer retirement plan, all or some portion of the amounts you receive may be fully taxable, or partially taxable."

 That's ambiguous, to say the least.
 Which is it?
 How do you determine how much of your retirement income is taxable?
 Fortunately, the IRS offers various tools for calculations.

 Pension and Annuity Income

 Separate the 1099-R statements into two piles: those from your IRA, and those from your pension or annuity plans.
 Report your IRA distributions on line 15a of Form 1040.
 Report your pension and annuity distributions on line 16a.

 The Taxable Portion of Your Pensions and Annuities

 The IRS indicates that if you contributed after-tax dollars to your pension or annuity, your pension payments are partially taxable.
-You won't pay tax on the portion of the payments that represents a return of the after-tax amount you paid.
+You won't pay tax on the portion of the payments that represent a return of the after-tax amount you paid.
 This amount is your cost in the plan or investment, and it includes amounts that your employer might have contributed that were taxable to you as income at the time.

 In other words, any contributions you made with after-tax income and for which you never took a tax deduction are not taxable to now.
 You've already paid taxes on that money once.
 This includes contributions your employer made on your behalf but which were attributed to you as income, so you paid taxes on the amounts when they were contributed.

-You must use the General Rule if your annuity or pension payments began on or before November 18, 1996.
+You must use General Rule if your annuity or pension payments began on or before November 18, 1996.
 If your pension or annuity payments began after this date, you can use the Simplified Method to calculate your taxable portion.

 The General Rule

-"Under the General Rule, you figure the taxable and tax-free parts of your annuity payments using life expectancy tables prescribed by the IRS," according to the IRS.
+"Under General Rule, you figure the taxable and tax-free parts of your annuity payments using life expectancy tables prescribed by the IRS," according to the IRS.